sphinx-doc/sphinx/doc/ext/builderapi.rst

    .. automethod:: build_update
    .. automethod:: build

-   These methods must be overridden in concrete builder classes:
+   These methods can be overridden in concrete builder classes:

    .. automethod:: init
    .. automethod:: get_outdated_docs